o3de/o3de.org/content/docs/tools-ui/patterns/error/components/inline-notifications.md

 * Include an optional call-to-action button that's related to the message.

-- Use the error/failure or warning icon from the list of standard icons.
-Refer to [Standard Icons](/docs/tools-ui/patterns/error/overview.md#standard-icons).
+- Use one of the following icons from the list of [Standard icons](/docs/tools-ui/patterns/error/overview.md#standard-icons): error/failure or warning icon.

 * Display inline notifications only on screens that have more than one operational purpose.
 For instance, they can appear within non-modal dialogs, but cannot appear inside modal dialogs.